-Prerequisite: 85 or higher in Pre-AP Honors Algebra 1, or 90 or higher in Pre-AP Algebra I, or Achieving a minimum of 85% on the HSPT AND as determined by the PFPS placement test.
 Honors Pre-AP Geometry with Statistics is designed to provide students with a meaningful conceptual bridge between algebra and geometry to deepen their understanding of mathematics.
 In this course, students are expected to use the mathematical knowledge and skills they have developed previously to problem solve across the domains of algebra, geometry, and statistics.
 The course includes a unit of statistics and probability to help students build a deeper understanding of essential concepts related to quantitative literacy.
 Students at the Honors level will be introduced to additional concepts and enrichment topics.
 Assessments will be broad and challenging, with an emphasis on real world application.
 Students are expected to be self-motivated and able to maintain a rigorous pace throughout the curriculum.
+A TI-84 graphing calculator is required.

-224 Pre-AP Algebra 2
+224 Pre-AP Algebra 2 Grades 10, 11 1 Credit

-Grades 10, 11 Prerequisite: Passing grade in Pre-AP Geometry
+Prerequisite: Passing grade in Pre-AP Geometry or Pre-AP Honors Geometry